Sayed-47/Sayed-47/README.md

 💻 I am a Graphics Designer and a Cyber Security Enthusiast 📝 I have a strong interest in Cyber Security, Artificial Intelligence & Quantum Computing 🔭 Working on Cloud Technologies & Quantum Computing
-🌱 Learning about Data Structure and Algorithm and Quantum physics stuff 🚩 Interested in Competitive Programming, Capture the Flag & technology-based Hackathons 💖 In a complicated relationship with Cyber Security & Penetration Testing 🌟 Main languages: C, C++, Java
+🌱 Learning about Data Structures, Algorithms and Quantum Physics 🚩 Interested in Competitive Programming, Capture the Flag & technology-based Hackathons 💖 In a complicated relationship with Cyber Security & Penetration Testing 🌟 Main languages: C, C++, Java